Empty Nest Syndrome: How to Cope When the Kids Leave Home

 - Changes in eating patterns

-People experiencing any of these symptoms should see their doctor.
+People experiencing any of these symptoms for more than a few weeks should see their doctor.

 Accepting the Grief